timosalm/devx-container-platform-workshop/workshop/content/exercises/buildpacks.md

 ![](../images/simple-vs-optimized-dockerfile.png)

 To improve container image creation, **Buildpacks** were conceived by Heroku in 2011.
 Since then, they have been adopted by Cloud Foundry and other PaaS.
-The new generation of buildpacks, the [Cloud Native Buildpacks](https://buildpacks.io), is an incubating project in the CNCF which was initiated by Pivotal (now part of VMware) and Heroku in 2018.
+The new generation of buildpacks, the [Cloud Native Buildpacks](https://buildpacks.io), is an incubating project in the CNCF, which was initiated by Pivotal (now part of VMware) and Heroku in 2018.

 Cloud Native Buildpacks (CNBs) detect what is needed to compile and run an application based on the application's source code.
 The application is then compiled and packaged in a container image with best practices in mind by the appropriate buildpack.